CoocooFroggy/FutureRestore-GUI/README.md

 - Windows: Double click the Windows MSI to install the App.
 Launch it from the Start Menu or the Desktop shortcut.
 - Linux (64 bit, amd64/x86_64):
   - On Debian based Linux systems, such as Ubuntu and Mint, double click the DEB to install it.
 Launch it from your application library.
-  - On other Linux systems, download the Linux-Universal build, and run the run the FRGUI.sh script in terminal to launch the GUI.
+  - On other Linux systems, download the Linux-Universal build, and run the runFRGUI.sh script in terminal to launch the GUI.

 #### Quicker Install
 - Mac: `brew install futurerestore-gui`